 Third place went to the Entry, Descent, and Landing (EDL) concept, which was submitted by Team LavaHive.
 Their design called for the use of repurposed spacecraft components and a technique known as "lava-casting" to create the connecting corridors and sub-habitats around a main inflatable section.

 In Phase II, the Structural Member Competition, focused on material technologies, requiring teams to create structural components.
 It was completed in August of 2017 with a prize purse of $1.1 million.

 This phase was divided into three levels, where teams were tasked with printing samples of their structure, subjecting them to compression and bending tests, and then printing scale models of their concepts.

-In Phase III, the On-Site Habitat Competition was also divided into levels, where each team was subjected to a series of tests designed to measure their ability to autonomously construct a habitat.
+In Phase III, the On-Site Habitat Competition was also divided into levels, where each team was subjected to a series of tests designed to measure their ability to construct a habitat autonomously.
 This phase culminated in a head-to-head habitat print in April 2019, with a $2 million prize purse awarded.